VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Purpose

-Saute & Skewers is a website where users can view recipes in the database, however registered users can also manipulate thier own data using the create, read, update and delete - CRUD functionality.
+Saute & Skewers is a website where users can view recipes stored in the sites database, however registered users can also manipulate thier own data using the create, read, update and delete - CRUD functionality.

 It is hoped that all users to the site will find the website to be of interest and of use.
-With the added benefit of being part of a community.
+Registered user have the added benefit of actively being part of a community.

 <hr>

-## Introduction

 ## UX

 ## User stories

+There are three types of users for this website, users stories for each are discussed below:

 ### Guest User

+- As a guest user I want to ....
+- As a guest user I want to ....
+- As a guest user I want to ....

 ### Registered Account

+- As a registered user I want to ....
+- As a registered user I want to ....
+- As a registered user I want to ....

 ### Admin User

+- As an admin user I want to ....
+- As an admin user I want to ....
+- As an admin user I want to ....

 ### Website Owner

-The owner would like users of the website to:
+The website owner would like users of the website to:

 -  Interact with the site to ..............